 Paul started his letter with a word of praise to God.
 If we would always do this in the things in which we are involved, it would help us keep our priorities in proper order.
 We need to remind ourselves that our lives should not be about us and, contrary to what we often hear; it is not about other people.
 Instead, we must focus on God as revealed in Christ.
 The care for others (which is important) will follow naturally as we respond to the leading of the Holy Spirit.
-When we approach life with these two considerations as our priority, then we will find that God is faithful in providing for all our personal needs.

 Paul was quick to acknowledge God as the Source for everything good in life.
-He praised God, first of all, because He is the Father of the Lord Jesus, because He is the God of mercy (which finds it complete expression in the work of His Son), and because He is the Source of comfort for each of us (which we usually associate with the presence of the Holy Spirit).
+He praised God, first of all, because He is the Father of the Lord Jesus, because He is the God of mercy, and because He is the Source of comfort for each of us.
+All of us need comfort at some time in our life.

-All of us need comfort at some time in our lives.
-The closer we walk with God the more the world rejects us.
-We may find that this rejection takes the form of persecution which brings on suffering or tribulation.
+Sometimes we find that the closer we walk with God the more the world rejects us.
+That rejection can result in suffering or tribulation.
 Sometimes it is physical suffering and at other times it can be emotional suffering.
-We are told elsewhere in Paul's writings (2 Tim 3:12) that "all who will live Godly in Christ Jesus will suffer tribulation."
-When this happens, we can expect comfort from God.
-We have trouble(s) and God comforts us.
+We are told elsewhere in Paul's writings that "all who will live Godly in Christ Jesus will suffer tribulation."
+When we do experience tribulation, we can expect comfort from God.
+That's great, even if it ended there.
+We have trouble and God comforts us.
 But it doesn't have to (and should not) end there.
-We can learn from the experience of how important it is to receive encouragement and comfort when we are experiencing problems.
-Knowing that, then we should then be in perfect position to pass on that kind of comfort to others who are hurting.
+We can learn from the experience of how important it is to receive encouragement and comfort when we are down.
+When we have experienced problems and have known the comfort that comes from God, then we should then be in perfect position to pass that kind of comfort on to others who are hurting.